Knguyen-dev/Blog-API/README.md

 - [Mohammad Faisal's Blog, design inspiration](https://www.mdfaisal.com/projects)
 - ['Denizen' an additional design inspiration](https://dezien-blog.vercel.app/)
 - [Deploying a Mern Stack App - Dave Gray](https://youtu.be/l134cBAJCuc?si=RzkOwffO7dXypRo1)

+## BOOK mark:
+- Client is not connecting to the server properly
+- Reloading on client pages gets a 404 not found, which is horrible: Under Redirects/Rewrites on your project dashboard set the source to be '/*' and then the destination to be '/index.html'.